Optimal Paired Comparison Experiments for Second-Order Interactions: General setting

-where $\textbf{f}(\textbf{i})-\textbf{f}(\textbf{j})$ is the derived regression function and the random errors $\varepsilon_{n}(\textbf{i}, \textbf{j})=\tilde{\varepsilon}_{n1}(\textbf{i})-\tilde{\varepsilon}_{n2}(\textbf{j})$ associated with the different pairs $(\textbf{i}, \textbf{j})$ are assumed to be uncorrelated with constant variance and zero mean.
+where $\textbf{f}(\textbf{i})-\textbf{f}(\textbf{j})$ is the derived regression function and the random errors $\varepsilon_{n}(\textbf{i}, \textbf{j})=\tilde{\varepsilon}_{n}(\textbf{i})-\tilde{\varepsilon}_{n}(\textbf{j})$ associated with the different pairs $(\textbf{i}, \textbf{j})$ are assumed to be uncorrelated with constant variance and zero mean.
 Here, the block effects $\mu_{n}$ are immaterial.

-The performance of the statistical analysis based on a paired comparison experiment depends on the pairs (alternatives) in the choice sets that are presented.
+The performance of the statistical analysis based on a paired comparison experiment depends on the pairs in the preference task that are presented.
 The choice of such pairs $(\textbf{i}_1,\textbf{j}_1),\dots,(\textbf{i}_N,\textbf{j}_N)$ is called a design of size $N$.
 The quality of such a design is measured by its information matrix

 where $\textbf{M}((\textbf{i},\textbf{j}))=(\textbf{f}(\textbf{i})-\textbf{f}(\textbf{j}))(\textbf{f}(\textbf{i})-\textbf{f}(\textbf{j}))^{\top}$ is the so-called elemental information of a single pair $(\textbf{i},\textbf{j})$.